Apr 14, 2021

 The sauce, salsa macha, often used like a salsa or condiment, originates in Veracruz, Mexico – the eastern part of the country, and has recently become much more frequently used throughout the United States, going so far as to be deemed the “most valuable condiment of 2020” by the New York Times.

-blended chilies, sesame seeds in oil in a small glass jar on a marble table in direct sunlight
+blended chilies, sesame seeds in oil in a small glass jar on a marble table in direct sunlight.

-Key Ingredients in salsa macha:
+Key Ingredients in salsa macha

 • Grapeseed oil – using a neutral oil instead of a more flavorful oil like olive oil is important so the flavor of the chili can shine.
 If you can’t find grapeseed oil, substitute with vegetable or canola oil.

 • Sesame seeds – I use a mix of white and black sesame seeds but it’s mainly for aesthetics so if you only have one or the other feel free to use that.
+This version made with sesame seeds is popular in Oaxaca.

 • Garlic – I love the subtle garlic flavor the fried cloves of golden brown garlic add to the sauce.